edanahy/Connections/README.md

 Based on: https://www.nytimes.com/games/connections

-Build using OpenAI's ChatGPT: https://chat.openai.com
+Built with assistance from OpenAI's ChatGPT: https://chat.openai.com

 For more information: ***[open the game](http://edanahy.github.io/Connections), read instructions, and view details on how it was made***.